woocommerce/woocommerce/plugins/woocommerce-blocks/.github/patch-initial-checklist.md

 -   [ ] Go through the description of the release pull request and edit it to update all the sections and checklist instructions there.
 -   [ ] Execute `npm run deploy`
-    -   Note: the script automatically updates version numbers (commits on your behalf).
     -   **ALERT**: This script will ask you if this release will be deployed to WordPress.org.
 You should only answer yes for this release **if it's the latest release and you want to deploy to WordPress.org**.
 Otherwise, answer no. If you answer yes, you will get asked additional verification by the `npm run deploy` script about deploying a patch release to WordPress.org.

 ## If this release is deployed to WordPress.org